-These statistics along with consideration of the amount of time spent out of school have given rise to concerns about a "homework gap" between students whose Internet connections at home are slow or non-existent-a problem disproportionately common in rural and underserved communities-and those who have home connections with adequate speed.
-They also give credence to the view that connectivity at home for students is an essential component of a 21st century education-not something merely nice to have-if we are to avoid exacerbating pre-existing inequities in unconnected homes.2
+These statistics along with consideration of the amount of time spent out of school have given rise to concerns about a "homework gap" between students whose internet connections at home are slow or non-existent-a problem disproportionately common in rural and underserved communities-and those who have home connections with adequate speed.
+They also give credence to the view that connectivity at home for students is an essential component of a 21st century education-not something merely nice to have-if we are to avoid exacerbating pre-existing inequities in unconnected homes.4

 Educational leaders should work to ensure learners have access to connectivity and devices when they leave school grounds so that they are not limited in their ability to experience high-quality connected learning fully.
 To support schools in this effort, organizations such as EveryoneOn focus on providing highly subsidized Internet access to low-income households.
-In addition, the U.S. Department of Housing and Urban Development launched ConnectHome in 2015 to focus on bringing high-speed Internet to low-income communities so everyone can
+In addition, the U.S. Department of Housing and Urban Development launched ConnectHome in 2015 to focus on bringing high-speed Internet to low-income communities so everyone can participate in our increasingly connected society.

-CONNECTHOME ConnectHome is a U.S. Department of Housing and Urban Development program focused on increasing access to high-speed Internet for low-income households.
-The pilot program launched in 27 cities and one tribal nation in the summer of 2015, initially reaching more than 275,000 low-income households and nearly 200,000 children.
-As part of the program, Internet service providers, nonprofits, and the private sector will offer broadband access, technical training. digital literacy programs, and devices for residents in assisted housing units.3 For more information, visit http://connecthome. hud.gov/.
+CONNECTHOME ConnectHome is a U.S.

+Department of Housing and Urban Development program focused on increasing access to high-speed Internet for low-income households.
+The pilot program, launched in 27 cities and one tribal nation in the summer of 2015, is aimed at providing thousands of public housing families with high-speed internet access.
+As part of the program, Internet service providers, nonprofits, and the private sector will offer broadband access, technical training, digital literacy programs, and devices for residents in assisted housing units.5 For more information, visit http://connecthome.hud.gov/.

-BRINGING CONNECTIVITY TO THE POOREST COMMUNITIES: COACHELLA VALLEY, CALIFORNIA
+BRINGING CONNECTIVITY TO THE POOREST COMMUNITIES: COACHELLA VALLEY, CA

 When Coachella Valley Unified School District made the decision to implement a plan to transform learning through technology, the plan's architects quickly realized that round-the-clock access to high-speed Internet was essential to create connected learning opportunities in and outside of school.
-However, because of broad socio-economic diversity in the district, equity of access was a challenge.
+However, because of broad socioeconomic diversity in the district, equity of access was a challenge.